mgurley/icd-o-to-snomed/README.md

    ```
       bundle exec rake setup:sites_who
    ```
-   * This loads the sites and site_synonyms tables from the file lib/setup/Topoenglish.txt.
+   * This loads the sites and site_synonyms tables from the file lib/setup/data/Topoenglish.txt.
 This file was obtained from WHO at the link above.
 There were no changes in the sites axis of ICD-O between versions 3 and and 3.1.
    * Load valid combinations of site and histology based on the ICD-O-3 SEER Site/Histology Validation List obtained here: https://seer.cancer.gov/icd-o-3/.
 This Excel Validation List has been saved at lib/setup/data/sitetype.icdo3.d20150918.xls.
 A CSV version of the Validation List has been saved at lib/setup/data/sitetype.icdo3.d20150918.csv.
-Run the following rake task to load parse the SEER file:
+Run the following rake task to parse the SEER file:
    ```
       bundle exec rake setup:seer_site_histology_validation_list
    ```